rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 	* organizing documents/recordkeeping
 	* managing processes
 	* reducing toil
-* These programs are costly to administer and accesss for governments and residents.
+* These programs are costly to administer and access for governments and residents.
 Technical improvements readily justify themselves if they sufficiently reduce burdens or expand access.
 * Centralizing administration and operations gives greater leverage for technical improvements.

 ## Audit of NYC benefits and services